+You can simply use an engagement rate calculator, or, manually do it.
 Here’s the formula to help you understand further what this is:

 By the word engagement alone, this would mean the interaction of one’s followers to a certain post or content.
 Interaction here can be likes, comments, reactions, shares.
 One should also consider a period, say a week, or a month within which these engagements happened.

 The normal assumption for a high engagement rate is that more people are interested in the posts and content of an influencer.
 But that’s not all that an engagement rate will tell you.
 It also tells you about the quality of their content.